Cyclic Linked List – Python function to find the node at the start of the loop

 Puzzle – A safe place to drop an egg

 Let’s say you need to find out the highest floor in a 100 story building from which you could safely drop an egg without it breaking.
-What’s your strategy to minimize the maximum (worst case) number of drops you have to try?
+What’s your strategy to minimize the worst case number of drops you have to try?

 What would be the worst case number of drops if you could use two eggs?